 Factors in favour of withholding

-There is a public interest in ensuring that monies from the public purse, such as rebates on business accounts, are not fraudulently claimed and also a public interest in not making it easier for fraud to be committed.
+- There is a public interest in ensuring that monies from the public purse, such as rebates on business accounts, are not fraudulently claimed and the process is not easier for fraud to be committed.

-The council's current verification procedure for refund claims is simple and cost effective.
+- The council's current verification procedure for refund claims is simple and cost effective.
 Disclosure of the requested information would result in additional verification processes needing to be implemented, at additional cost to the public which appeared disproportionate to the benefits that would accrue from disclosure.
-The additional verification procedures would also be likely to slow the verification process, resulting in detriment to the genuine ratepayer which would be contrary to the public interest.

 The cost consequences of a successful fraudulent claim would mean that the council would:

-• Remain liable to the legitimate rate payer for an equivalent amount, raising the prospect of paying out twice; and
+- Remain liable to the legitimate rate payer for an equivalent amount, raising the prospect of paying out twice